 Pia: My mom has been in the garments business for the past 30 years.
 Her brand, L&M, is being sold in Landmark Department store and several Gaisano malls in the provinces, so having my own clothing line will make the transition seamless.

-I look up to my mom, especially in the way that she is almost always impeccably dressed, never looking "losyang" given the numer
+I look up to my mom, especially in the way that she is almost always impeccably dressed, never looking "losyang" given the numerous roles she plays in her life.

 Lastly, I love Beauty and everything that has to do with it.
 I knew from the start that what I wanted to do has to do with everything that is girly (Fashion, Makeup, etc.).
 Vain as it may sound, ayoko pumangit.
 And having a clothing line can help me feed my desire to be beautiful and create beautiful things, while earning a living without having to start from scratch, since I already know some suppliers for raw materials, as well as a couple of [tailors].